peak-gao/code-notes/js-basics-notes-6.md

 But what gets passed to the `foo(..)` function when invoked as a tag for a string literal?

-The first argument -- we called it `strings` -- is an array of all the plain strings (the stuff between any interpolated expressions).
-We get two values in the `strings` array: `"Everything is "` and `"!"`.
+The first argument -- we called it `strings` -- is an array of all the plain strings (the stuff between any interpolated expressions)
+- We get two values in the `strings` array: `"Everything is "` and `"!"`

 For convenience sake in our example, we then gather up all subsequent arguments into an array called `values` using the `...` gather/rest operator (see the "Spread/Rest" section earlier in this chapter), though you could of course have left them as individual named parameters following the `strings` parameter.

-The argument(s) gathered into our `values` array are the results of the already-evaluated interpolation expressions found in the string literal.
-So obviously the only element in `values` in our example is `"awesome"`.
+The argument(s) gathered into our `values` array are the results of the already-evaluated interpolation expressions found in the string literal
+- So obviously the only element in `values` in our example is `"awesome"`

 You can think of these two arrays as: the values in `values` are the separators if you were to splice them in between the values in `strings`, and then if you joined everything together, you'd get the complete interpolated string value.